-After the emergency is over, you may need follow-up care to be sure you get better.
-Your follow-up care will be covered by our plan.
+Our plan covers your follow-up care.
 If you get your emergency care from out-of-network providers, we will try to get network providers to take over your care as soon as possible.
 If the provider that is treating you for an emergency takes care of the emergency but thinks you need other medical care to treat the problem that caused the emergency, the provider must call your Care Coordinator.
 By notifying your Care Coordinator, this will ensure you get the follow-up care needed to stabilize your condition and/or keep your condition from reoccurring.
 You or your provider can call your Care Coordinator at 1-855-323-4578 (TTY: 711).
 Hours are 8 a.m. to 5 p.m., Monday through Friday.
 On weekends, and on state or federal holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.